neverett/neverett.github.io/index.md

 title: About me
 ---

 I am a Chicago-based data engineer and technical writer.
-I also like to swim in Lake Michigan, make decadent lasagna, and play the viola.
+I like swimming in Lake Michigan, making decadent lasagna, and playing the viola.

 ## Data engineering